ChengWang2018/chengwang.github.io/_projects/9_project.md

 For the safety assessment of AVs, criticality metrics play an important role.
 They are not only essential for collision avoidance systems but also play a vital role for verification and validation of automated vehicles.
 With respect to the first application, criticality metrics should be real-time capable and applicable in various traffic situations.
 For thesecond application, holistic safety evaluation by criticality metrics is desired.
 However, existing criticality metrics hardly meet these two requirements.
 They are either only applicable in post-processing or only assess the safety of maneuvers in longitudinal direction.

-We solve this problem by proposing an acceleration-based criticality metric, which takes various evasion maneuvers into account when dealing with critical situations, enabling more objective and holistic risk assessment.
-In addition, we aremodeling *careful* and *competent* driver models for assessing the safety of AVs.
+We solve this problem by proposing an [acceleration-based criticality metric](https://ieeexplore.ieee.org/abstract/document/9808147), which takes various evasion maneuvers into account when dealing with critical situations, enabling more objective and holistic risk assessment.
+In addition, we are modeling ***careful*** and ***competent*** driver models for assessing the safety of AVs.
 An AV is to be blamed if it occurs collisions in a scenario where a careful and competent driver does not.
 Meantime, if a careful and competent driver has no collison in a scenario, an AV shall have the same result in this scenario.

 <div class="row justify-content-sm-center">
      <div class="col-sm-6 mt-3 mt-md-0">